1. 3DS Blog

 The Era of Digital Product Development for Consumer Goods

-Prepare goods product development for AI.
-How?
-Ensure connected lifecycle data, virtual twins and digital continuity.
-See why the 3DEXPERIENCE platform offers engineering and manufacturing teams the ability to reduce late-stage issues, make earlier decisions and build a strong foundation for consumer product innovation.
+Prepare consumer goods product development for AI.
+Start with digital continuity across product lifecycle data and virtual twins.
+See why an open, integrated platform helps engineering and manufacturing teams reduce late-stage issues, make earlier decisions and build a strong foundation for consumer product innovation.

 header